 Now you should understand that if you already have a paying job, the best way to start and maintain your new self-publishing venture is to keep your paying job – and do both together.

-And, in most cases, it is easy enough to keep your regular job (for medical benefits, retirement savings, regular pay check, industry contacts), and also run your self-publishing business (for extra income, fame, credibility, retirement business and income, creative outlet) at the same time.
+And, in most cases, it’s easy enough to keep your regular job (for medical benefits, retirement savings, a regular paycheck, industry contacts), and also run your self-publishing business (for extra income, fame, credibility, retirement business and income, creative outlet) at the same time.

 In addition, staying employed while you build your self-publishing business is the smartest and least risky way to dip your toe into the entrepreneurial waters.

 Questions For Us To Think About And Discuss